nanxstats/wordcloud/README.md

 User-visible changes:

-- Add color palette selection feature.
+- Add color palette selection feature, offering color palettes from
+  - Tableau
+  - Viridis
+  - ColorBrewer
+  - ggplot2
+  - D3
+  - Okabe-Ito
+  - Gephi
+- Update the default word cloud typeface from Impact to a font based on user's operating system.
+  - macOS: Avenir Next Condensed Medium
+  - Windows: Franklin Gothic Medium
+  - Linux: Liberation Sans Bold
-- Update the default values for graphical parameter inputs.
+- Update the default values for graphical parameter inputs:
   - `angle-count`: from 5 to 2.
   - `angle-from`: from -60 to -90.
   - `angle-to`: from 60 to 0.
-  - `font`: from "Impact" to a condensed font by operating system.
 - Use native font stack for the UI.

 Other quality of life changes: